skychatorg/skychat/README.md

 # SkyChat

-A virtual cinema to setup your own private screenings.
-Watch movies, youtube videos, or music with your friends/colleagues/family!
+Virtual cinema platform.
+Setup your own private screenings and watch movies, youtube videos, or music with your friends/colleagues/family!

 1. [Why the SkyChat?](#why-the-skychat)
 2. [Overview](#overview)